There have been a lot of things written recently about the empty nest syndrome. Some agree, some disagree. You may have read them.

 Some of us may fall foul of the system and be unable to afford childcare or is just isn’t cost effective.
 That’s always a tough one.

 Thank god that passes too!
-You end up realising just how good you really are!
+And you end up realising just how good you really are!
 Better than you’ve ever been.

 Equally, we may just be working so we can have the luxuries it affords.
 Nothing wrong with that either.